manzt/trevorma.nz/posts/001-be-assertive.md

 [primitives](https://developer.mozilla.org/en-US/docs/Glossary/Primitive), so
 verifying they are numbers is straightforward.

 Other cases are more nuanced.
-What if we need more from `a` and `b`?
-Numbers are primitives in JavaScript, but we may want to refine the requirements — for example, ensuring `add` only accepts integers.
-In these situations, it's not always clear which approach is best, and often it's a trade-off between using the type system or relying on runtime checks.
+What if `a` and `b` must be integers?
+JavaScript's `number` doesn't distinguish between integers and floats, so we want to tighten that constraint.
+Depending on the situation, we can lean more on the type system using advanced patterns, or rely more on runtime checks.

 ```typescript
 function add(a: number, b: number): number {